 Napolean’s famous war horse, Marengo was injured eight times in his army career, until he was captured at Waterloo.
 He spent the rest of his years in the UK, eventually dying of old age.

-It lived for a further 16 years before it died at the grand old age of 38.
+The horse lived for a further 16 years before it died at the grand old age of 38.
 There is a standard, captured at Waterloo by a squadron, who hacked their way through the French just to get to it.
 Wellington’s famous hat and cloak are on display, as well as a note written in his own blood by a soldier.
 A saw, used to hack through the Earl of Uxbridge’s leg sits next to the bloodstained glove which was used to stem the blood flow during the operation.

 “I am shot thro the body – for God’s sake send me a surgeon, English if possible” – the last note written by Joseph Fenwick and in his own blood.
 He died shortly afterwards.